pingcap/docs-cn/v3.0/reference/configuration/tidb-server/tidb-specific-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: 0, indicating not enabling the statistics fast `Analyze` feature.
 - This variable is used to set whether to enable the statistics `Fast Analyze` feature.
 - If the statistics `Fast Analyze` feature is enabled, TiDB randomly samples about 10,000 rows of data as statistics.
 When the data is distributed unevenly or the data size is small, the statistics accuracy is low.
-This might lead to an unoptimal execution plan, for example, selecting a wrong index.
+This might lead to a non-optimal execution plan, for example, selecting a wrong index.
 If the execution time of the regular `Analyze` statement is acceptable, it is recommended to disable the `Fast Analyze` feature.

 ### tidb_expensive_query_time_threshold